Baltimore, Maryland Therapists

 Like a lot of other depressed cities, Baltimore sees its share of mental health disorders.
 About 1 in 5 Baltimore residents experience mental illness each year.
 That comes out to be about 110,000 per year.
 The number of those who suffer a serious mental illness is much lower.
 It is only about 1 in 20 which is a bit more hopeful.

 As far as treatment goes in Baltimore, the numbers are staggering.
-Out of the 110,000 who are estimated to suffer a mental illness each year, only about 40,000 actually received treatment.
+Out of the 110,000 who are estimated to suffer a mental illness each year, only about 40,000 receive treatment.
 Of these, over 15,000 were children.
 The fact that so many people went untreated is scary.
 It is also unnecessary.
 There is treatment available in Baltimore.
-The problem is that people either can’t afford it, or don’t know how to get it.
+The problem is that people either can’t afford it or don’t know how to get it.
 Our mission is to change this.

 Impact of Not Receiving Treatment in Baltimore

-It is our hope that every individual who needs mental health treatment receives that treatment.
+We hope that every individual who needs mental health treatment receives that treatment.
 We know this is not realistic, but it is a goal.
-Baltimore presents an environment where lack of treatment for mental health issues compounds existing problems.
-Baltimore already has issues with poverty, substance abuse and unemployment.
+Baltimore presents an environment where the lack of treatment for mental health issues compounds existing problems.
+Baltimore already has issues with poverty, substance abuse, and unemployment.
 Not treating mental health issues makes these problems even more severe.